-Blogs are a ubiquitous component of online life, having emerged in recent years as a pervasive, interactive medium for communication and information dissemination.
+Blogs are a ubiguitous component of online life, having emerged in recent years as a pervasive, interactive medium for communication and information dissemination.

-Such web sites, besides having attributes and components of other web sites, maintain an active connection with a remote or local database for retrieving and displaying content.
-Parts of such pages are generated dynamically after specific requests have been submitted to it by users such as searching for keywords.
-An example would be the LSE Impact of Social Sciences blog in which the user can search the database of blog posts in addition to retrieving them by category, date and other criteria.
+Such web site besides having attributes and components of other web sites, maintain an active connection with a remote or local database for displaying contents as per users' inputs.
+In other words a web site is called a deep web site when some of its contents are generated dynamically after specific requests have been submitted to it by users such as searching for a product, datasets or book title.
+A typical example would be UKDA-store where large collections of datasets and other digital objects are kept which can be accessed through web pages having an active connection with that database.